Skip to content

 • Not available for team accounts

-• Direct feedback channel to developers
+• A direct feedback channel to Cursor’s developers

-2. Navigate to the Beta section in the sidebar
+2. Select Beta in the sidebar.

 Cursor handles updates automatically by default, but you can control this behavior: